endrimuco/mern-auto-dealership/README.md

 - Admin dashboard which will be able to CRUD all vehicle cards.
 - Users to be able to write a comment and leave a review.

-## Errors to be fixed:
-- Login auth not working.

 ## License

 MIT